wy000000/BsvSimpleLibrary/README.md

 This is a simple example to Send bsv satoshis to an address from an address and/or write/read data to/from BSV blockchain.
 If changeBackAddress is null, the sending address would be set as default changeBackAddress.
 The fee would be set to 1.0x Sat/B automatically.
-Set the "donationSatoshi" parameter to <1000 if do not want to donate.
-The minimum acceptable donation is 1000.
+Set the "donationSatoshi"= 0 if do not donate.
 If success, return the txid; else return error information.

             string destAddress = "n3Ro8jRU3MNmdhL9KNRkCT6ikQxT26iPaR";//test